graciemcguire/working-with-typescript/README.md

 our project.
 Inside of the `"compilerOptions"` object, we're going to add 3 properties.

-Let's start by adding the property`"module"`, and setting it's value to `"commonjs"`.
+Let's start by adding the property `"module"`, and setting its value to `"commonjs"`.
 This tells TypeScript that we intend to use `commonjs` syntax for importing and exporting modules.
 Next, add the `"target"` property.